Updated: October 31, 2024

 Jon Davis is the Sr. Content Marketing Manager at OnPay.
 He has over 15 years of experience writing for small and growing businesses.
 Jon lives and works in Atlanta.

-Frequently asked questions about retaining payroll records
+Frequently asked questions employers have about payroll record retention

 • How long should employers keep Form W-2?